dailyraisin/npm-cache/README.md

 1. The package cache directory structure includes the OS name and node version (if relaying npm).
 1. The `dependencies` and `devDependencies` are sorted before calculating a hash so the order does not effect the hash.
+1. A meta file is generated to assist in archive management.
 1. Optionally use AWS S3 to share your cache among developers and continuous intergration.
 Put a `.pkgcache.json` in your project directory.
 E.g.:

 ```json